Hans-Bananendans/Astrodynamics-Companion/Programming a simple 3-body problem solver.md

 $$\dfrac{d\bar{Y}}{dt}[1:6] = \bar{Y}[7:12]$$

-Any mathematicians laying their eyes on this cursed formulation will probably cringe in abject horror, but I think it is clear what I mean: We can literally map the second half of the state vector onto the first half of the derivative of the state vector.
+Any mathematicians laying their eyes on this cursed formulation will probably cringe in abject horror, but I think it is clear what I mean: We can literally map the second half of the state vector onto the first half of the derivative of the state vector, because they are the same.

 As for the accelerations, this is where we use equation $\text{w2.3}$ from above.
 We first rewrite it so that it only solves for the acceleration, by dividing both sides by the particle's mass: